mozvn/blog/_posts/2019-05-22-emblematic-group-and-mozilla-team-up-to-showcase-next-generation-of-storytelling-on-the-web.markdown

 <img src="https://ffp4g1ylyit3jdyti1hqcvtb-wpengine.netdna-ssl.com/wp-content/uploads/2019/05/May-17-2019-14-04-15.gif">

-> You can place yourself or any of your interviewees into the environment, create, and then open on the web with a link, which is revolutionary.
-You create a complex and rich story, allowing people to really feel like they are involved in the story themselves.
+> "You can place yourself or any of your interviewees into the environment, create, and then open on the web with a link, which is revolutionary.
+You create a complex and rich story, allowing people to really feel like they are involved in the story themselves."

 ##### VR đối với web